roelfrenkema/clsHuggingface/README.md

 # clsHuggingface

+The class will check for 503 errors usually pointing to the fact that the model wasnt loaded yet.
+Now it will retry with an incrementing wait time om 30 sec and try again.
+Other API errors will

 ## Work in progress

 This class is aiming for developers.
 It is still very raw and depending on the free interference api.
 Use it at your own risk.

 ## Help